My Quiet Kitchen

 • almond extract, optional

 This recipe is about as easy as granola gets!
-There's no need to warm the syrups first on the stove, although you can if you want to.
+There's no need to warm the syrup on the stove first, although you can if you want to.
 Here's how I usually do it:

-1. Preheat the oven to 320 degrees F, and line a large baking sheet with parchment or a silicone mat.
+First, preheat the oven and line a large baking sheet with parchment.

-4. Add the rolled oats, nuts, and seeds.
-Stir until all the oats are coated.
+Add the rolled oats, nuts, and seeds.
+Stir until everything is fully coated with the syrup mixture.

-5. Spread on the prepared pan as pictured below.
+Spread the granola on the prepared pan as pictured above.
 It's okay if the oats overlap quite a bit in some areas.
 This helps create the yummy clusters!

-6. Bake for 20 minutes, then stir and spread out again.
+Bake for 20 minutes, then stir and spread it out again.
 Bake for another 20 to 25 minutes, then cool for 10 to 15 minutes before breaking into clusters.

 Flavor Variations and Additions